mscdex/node-imap/README.md

 ============

 * [node.js](http://nodejs.org/) -- v0.6.0 or newer
-* An IMAP server -- tested with gmail
+* An IMAP server -- tested with gmail and Yahoo! mail

 Installation